dlr-ve-esy/charging-ontology/docs/gettingstarted.md

 ![new user](images/contributor_name_and_handle.png)

-Save the file and your changes should show in the rendered file, something like:
+Save the file and your changes should show in the rendered file, something such as:

 ```
 <http://purl.org/dc/elements/1.1/contributor> "(0000) Eugenio Salvador Arellano Ruiz (@arel_eu)" ,